(click pictures to enlarge)

 I turned 16 years of age shortly after we moved here.
 April 9, 1972 was a big date for me because it meant I could get my drivers license.
 I didn't know beforehand how that piece of paper would change me, but it did.
 My parents bought me a used, but new to me, VW fastback car after I got my license.
 I loved it.
 It wasn't a muscle car, but that little thing could scoot down the road and make a U turn on a two lane street.
 I was beginning to understand what freedom was all about.
 It was the ability to go wherever I wanted to go.

 In late spring of 1972, word was spreading around town of a youth minister at Red Star Baptist Church.
-His name was Ron Partain and he understood teenagers.
-During those times nobody over 20 really understood teenagers, so it was something worth checking out.
+His name was Ron Partain and they said he understood teenagers.
+During those times in the early 70's, nobody over 20 really understood teenagers, so it was something worth checking out.
 A group of us went to check out the place.
-Sure enough, the youth minister was "cool" and had many plans for the teenagers in town.
-His boss, Reverend Thorpe, did the preaching and together, they teamed up to save many teenagers.
+Sure enough, the youth minister was "cool" and had many plans for the teenagers in the church.
+His boss, Reverend Thorpe (may have been Tharpe, memory fading), did the preaching and together, they teamed up to save many teenagers.
 I was one of them.
 I was saved and baptized in that church.
+In fact, my father and I were baptized on the same day.
+It was a special day.
 One of the main things in the church was a youth choir.
 Ron Partain put it together and taught us what to do and when to do it.
 After practicing for a couple of months we were ready to put the show on the road.
 Ron and Brother Thorpe planned a trip for the choir to go to Disney World in Orlando, Florida.
 They arranged for us to sing in churches along the way and their church members would "adopt" one or two of the choir members for the night.
 This saved costs for lodging and meals.
 We did this going down and coming back and it was a special and wonderful time.
 Many people were saved after our performances.
 We could relate to the teenagers in the churches, which was a big deal.
 After the trip, we sang in some of the local churches but then a split began to develop in the church.
-The split was between the older, more established members who didn't understand the changes that were happening and the new members, mostly with teenagers.
+The split was between the older, more established members who didn't understand the changes that were happening to their church and the new members, mostly with teenagers.
 We as teenagers, had a ringside seat as the two factions fought it out.
 The devil enjoyed those times, we kids didn't.
 Several families left the church and the choir disbanded after Ron Partain was asked to leave.
 Reverend Thorpe stayed on for a while afterwards, but then he left as well.
-Sad time for lots of people but the summer of 72 was a learning experience for the teenagers.
+Sad time for lots of people but the summer of 72 was a learning experience for us teenagers.

 After the New Mexico trip I began my senior year at Central High School.
 I had my senior ring and everything.
-I sold that ring many years later.
-In high school, it seemed like I was standing still in my life.
-I tasted life outside of high school by working in New Mexico and I knew there was more to come.
-As Elton John would latter say in one of his songs, I was "frozen on the ladder of life".
+I sold that ring many years later and used the money to buy a pair of childrens roller skates and a ring with a heart and key (Olivia, you may inherit that ring someday) In high school, it seemed like I was standing still in my life.
+I had tasted life outside of high school by working in New Mexico and I knew there was more to come.
+As Elton John would latter say in one of his songs, I was "frozen here, on the ladder of my life".
 Central High School was on a trimester system.
 That meant the school year was divided into three separate sections and you took 3 to 4 classes per day.
 Under this system, you could get all of your required credits earlier than normal.
-I had my credits after the first trimester of my senior year.
-The school would allow students to "graduate early", but in order to do so you had to either enroll full time at a college, work a minimum of 40 hours a week at a job or enlist in one of the military services.
+I had enough credits to graduate after the first trimester of my senior year.
+The school would allow students to "graduate early" (gain our freedom), but in order to do so you had to either enroll full time at a college, work a minimum of 40 hours a week at a job or enlist in one of the military services.
 One of those choices would be used to satisfy your "senior year attendance" and you could still walk with your class at the end of the school year.
 I chose the last option and joined the U.S. Navy.
 My parents had to sign off on me joining since I was only 17 years of age.
 It was strange, I could join the service but I couldn't legally buy a beer.
 I enlisted on November 30, 1973 and was sent to Orlando, Florida for boot camp.
 After spending the Christmas holidays in boot camp, I finished up in February of 1974 and was sent to the Great Lakes Naval Base outside of Chicago for schooling in how to become an Operations Specialist, which is a fancy name for Radarman.
 After school was completed, I was sent to the U.S.S.
 Manitowoc (LST 1180) where I finished my 4 year enlistment.
 Somewhere along the way I was granted leave to attend my graduation.
 I did not walk with the class but instead sat in the audience.
 Any pictures taken of me in my high school cap and gown was thanks to Mike Jones allowing me to borrow his for the picture.
 I went to the school the day after graduation to pick up my diploma.
-A couple days later, I was back on ship awaiting new places to see and things to do.
+A friend of mine from high school put it in perspective in one of the letters she wrote me.
+She said, I was always wondering where in the world I was going while the kids left behind in school were wondering where in town there were going for the weekend.
+I never got the chance to thank here for helping to get me over some rough times in the beginning of my Navy life.
+Maybe some day she will read this post.
+If so, Thank you very much, Terri Henry.

 Now, I'm sure I've bored ya'll long enough with the longwinded post.
 Here are the pictures, with captions explaining some of them.
 Ya'll take care.